Elle Robinson: Relationships

-Departure and return
+Departure and returns

 In June 2009, Black decided to quit the series to pursue other acting roles.
 Though Black agreed to marginally extend her contract to facilitate her character's exit storyline.
 Neighbours executive producer Susan Bower decided not to kill the character off because she admired Black's work, adding "the door would always be open for Pippa Black.
 She's been absolutely marvellous."
 Bower had expected Black to broaden her career elsewhere and believed Neighbours had been "incredibly privileged" to have had her work on the show for three years.
 Black later revealed she would be willing to return to the role in the future.

 On 1 September 2019, it was announced Black had reprised the role for a brief appearance from 9 September.
 Elle appears via video call, after Paul learns that she is behind the recent appearances of his former wives.
 An "unapologetic" Elle explains that while she did not want to sabotage his engagement to Terese Willis (Rebekah Elmaloglou), she hoped seeing his exes would break him "out of his toxic cycle with women."

 On 7 May 2022, Dan Seddon of Digital Spy announced Black would reprise the role of Elle for the final episodes of Neighbours following its cancellation.
 She was one of numerous cast members who agreed to return for the show's end.
 The "most memorable characters" from each decade were chosen to return and Executive producer Jason Herbison explained that it ensured there was "something for everyone as Neighbours draws to a close."

+In July 2025, it was reported that Elise Jansen would portray Elle in the upcoming finale, due to be aired in December 2025.
+Jansen had previously appeared in two separate roles on Neighbours, including Erin Salisbury between 2011 and 2012.
+Elle's return was confirmed by the Neighbours social media profiles on 7 July, with the announcement revealing that Jansen would appear in the role up to the finale.